khooitran/capstone2-notes/Project Information/Project Brief.md

 ### Purpose

-To *promote* typography to aspiring designers looking to learn more about it.
+To *promote* type as standalone aesthetic element in design to aspiring Vietnamese designers, in the Vietnamese design market.

 ### Concept Context